-Home > Wellness Resources > Health Library > Venous Insufficiency
+Home > Be Healthy > Health Library > Venous Insufficiency

 Venous insufficiency is a problem with the flow of blood from the veins of the legs back to the heart.
 It's also called chronic venous insufficiency or chronic venous stasis.

 Veins have valves that keep the blood moving in one direction—toward the heart.
 In venous insufficiency, the valves in the veins of the leg don't work right.
 So fluid pools in the legs.
 This can lead to problems that include varicose veins.